priteshbaviskar/slate/source/index.html.md

 Some general information about responses:

 1. Resource IDs are returned as integers.
-2. Any decimal monetary amount, such as prices or totals, will be returned as **String**s with two decimal places.
+2. Any decimal monetary amount, such as prices or totals, will be returned as **Number** with two decimal places.
 3. Other amounts, such as item counts, are returned as integers.
 4. Blank fields are generally included as null or emtpy **String** instead of being omitted.